Today I will show you a quick tutorial of three basic macrame knots.

 This was the second wall hanging I made.
 I used THE twisted 1/4 COTTON ROPE below.

-The twisted cotton cord alone makes your macrame look great and chunky.
+This twisted cotton cord alone makes your macrame look great and chunky.
 But for my first piece, I divided my twisted cotton rope and I used the thinner strings.
 I love it both ways!
 For my second piece below I used the twisted cords.

 These below are the latest wall hangings I made:-).
 I told you, I can’t stop creating them.

 I also made some pretty cool plant hangers using the same basic knots.
+They are super cool to display your greens in your home!
+I have one or two in every room.:-)

 All these beauties are available in my Etsy shop if you aren’t ready to make your own macrame yet.